 The academic mall at NMU consists of the Learning Resources Center and Olson Library, Jamrich Hall, the Seaborg Science Complex and the Hedgcock Student Service Center, which houses the Reynolds Recital Hall.
 The arts plaza includes Forest Roberts Theatre, Thomas Fine Arts, McClintock, and the Art and Design Building that includes the DeVos Art Museum.
 The other main academic facilities are Whitman Hall, Gries Hall, the Physical Education Instructional Facility (PEIF), Cohodas Hall, and the Jacobetti Complex.
-View the virtual tours of academic facilities.

 A parking sticker/tag must be displayed in vehicles that are registered with Public Safety.
-View the parking map.